Bicycle Touring Shikoku and Honshu – A Great Itinerary to Adventure Travel Japan

 Cycling Shikoku

-Shikoku is the smallest of the four major islands of Japan, and also the less visited.
-Our ride here was short so please contribute in the comments.
-Bicycle touring Shikoku seems very promising and we hope to come back and cycle more of it in the future.
+Shikoku is the smallest of Japan’s four major islands and also the least visited.
+Our ride here was short, so please contribute in the comments.
+Bicycle touring Shikoku seems very promising, and we hope to come back and cycle more of it in the future.

-From the narrow Sadamisaki peninsula, with its fruit trees terrace on the steep slopes and the quiet fishermen villages, the ride along the coast to the castle town of Matsuyama it’s scenic.
+From the narrow Sadamisaki peninsula, with its fruit-tree terrace on the steep slopes and the quiet fishing villages, the ride along the coast to the castle town of Matsuyama is scenic.

-From here we took the famous Shimanami Kaido, the 70km cycling path above the islands of the Seto Inland Sea.
-The path is very popular with local cyclists and spectaculars in some parts.
+From here, we took the famous Shimanami Kaido, the 70km cycling path above the islands of the Seto Inland Sea.
+The path is very popular with local cyclists and spectacular in some parts.

-But you will end up in a very busy area of Honshu (the biggest of the Japanese four major islands) and we regret that.
+But you will end up in a very busy area of Honshu (Japan’s largest island), and we regret that.

-I would suggest to ride more of Shikoku instead and take a ferry later (the biggest suspended bridge in the world connects eastern Shikoku with Honshu in Kobe, though I think it’s not possible to cycle it).
+I would suggest riding more of Shikoku and taking a ferry later (the world’s longest suspension bridge connects eastern Shikoku with Honshu at Kobe, though I don’t think it’s possible to cycle it).

 Bicycle Touring Honshu

-The busiest parts are in Honshu, the main south road that connects Hiroshima to Osaka, passing through Okayama and Kobe, basically a seamless urban area.
+The busiest parts are in Honshu, along the main south road connecting Hiroshima to Osaka, passing through Okayama and Kobe, forming a seamless urban area.

 We did this road and it was the second-worst road in our Japanese tour, try to avoid it going up along the north coast, even though it makes the thing much longer.

-We haven’t done the north coast of southern Honshu so you are welcome to contribute about that in the comments.
+We haven’t done the north coast of southern Honshu, so you are welcome to contribute to that in the comments.

-Along the Biwa lake (the biggest lake in Japan) and the town of Otsu (where we happen to see the beautiful local festival, Otsu Matsuri), again in the calm and scenic countryside.
+Along the Biwa Lake (the biggest lake in Japan) and the town of Otsu (where we happened to see the beautiful local festival, Otsu Matsuri), again in the calm and scenic countryside.

-Pass from the kawaii (cute) town of Shirakawa, if you time your visit for the local raw sake traditional festival in October (Doburoku matsuri), you will not regret.
+Pass through the kawaii (cute) town of Shirakawa.
+If you time your visit to coincide with the local raw-sake traditional festival in October (Doburoku matsuri), you will not regret it.
 Some climbs are steep but doable.
 Temperatures in October were almost perfect.

 Japan by bicycle: the road to Tokyo

-The road from Takayama to Matsumoto it’s a hell of tunnels after the Hida pass (2000msl).
-Very narrow, very dark, very long and with a lot of big coaches going fast, I will suggest to absolutely avoid to do this road by bicycle.
+The road from Takayama to Matsumoto is a hell of a tunnel after the Hida pass (2000 msl).
+Very narrow, very dark, very long, and with a lot of big coaches going fast, I would absolutely avoid this road by bicycle.

 It was the worst road in Japan and maybe even in the whole trip, never been so scared before.
-Besides that, Takayama and Matsumoto are tow beautiful cities really worth including in your Japan itinerary.
-If you have a bit of a budget have here’s a list of some of the best hotels in Japan.
+Besides that, Takayama and Matsumoto are two beautiful cities really worth including in your Japan itinerary.
+If you have a bit of a budget, here’s a list of some of the best hotels in Japan.

-In the Japanese Alps, in the first days of November, it starts to be cold in the night (a few degrees below 0°C) so we headed south to Mount Fuji without visiting it (a pity), to rapidly reach Tokyo from the busy road that goes from Shizuoka.
-The only nice part here is the climb to Hakone, except middle/heavy traffic though.
+In the Japanese Alps, in the first days of November, it starts to get cold at night (a few degrees below 0°C), so we headed south to Mount Fuji without visiting it (a pity) to reach Tokyo quickly along the busy road from Shizuoka.
+The only nice part here is the climb to Hakone, except for the middle/heavy traffic, though.

 Follow our bicycle touring adventures